 An Interview with a Sandplay Facilitator: Bongekile Ngcobo

 Bongekile and I have crossed paths through our working and personal lives over the last decade or so.
-She’s a fellow professional I respect and admire and one thing I love about her is she is always willing to try new things, she’s intentional about self-awareness and personal growth.
-Bongekile is a Sandplay* facilitator with Ukuthula Sandplay, a non-profit providing Silent Group Sandplay to those who would not normally be able to access therapeutic services.
+She’s a fellow professional I respect and admire, and one thing I love about her is she is always willing to try new things.
+She’s intentional about self-awareness and personal growth.
+Bongekile is a Sandplay facilitator with Ukuthula Sandplay, a non-profit providing Silent Group Sandplay to those who would not normally be able to access therapeutic services.*

-*for an explanation of sandplay see the end of this article.
+*For an explanation of Sandplay, see the end of this article.

-Let’s start at the beginning and find out more about Bongekile’s journey with sandplay and how she ended up being a facilitator.
+Let’s start at the beginning and find out more about Bongekile’s journey with Sandplay and how she ended up being a facilitator.

 How did you find out about Sandplay?